 Public Transport Directions

 The nearest rail station is Bedwyn on the Paddington to Exeter line.
-Walk to the canal, which is adjacent to the station, and take the towpath in a westerly direction for about 3 km (2 miles) and you will see the pumping station on your right by lock 60.
-Cross the canal here and take the tunnel under the railway and the stairs up to the engine house.
+Walk to the canal, which is adjacent to the station, and take the towpath in a westerly direction for about 3 km (2 miles) and you will see the pumping station on your right.
+The entrance by lock 60 under the tunnel is currently closed.
+Continue to Lock 58 (Sam Farmer Lock) Cross the road bridge and follow the lane back to the main site entrance.

 TripAdvisor Traveller Rating: